Call 24/7.

-Here is a list of methadone clinics in Carroll County, IA.
-Get immediate methadone treatment in Carroll County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Carroll County, Iowa from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Carroll County, IA.
+Find immediate methadone treatment in Carroll County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Carroll County, Iowa.

 Call (877) 855-0765 for 24/7 help with treatment.

-New Opportunities Inc Behavioral Health Services is a methadone clinic in Carroll County, IA.
-It is located at 23751 Highway 30, 51401 zip.
-New Opportunities Inc Behavioral Health Services provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
-Other than methadone treatment, New Opportunities Inc Behavioral Health Services offers individual counseling, group counseling and family counseling.
-New Opportunities Inc Behavioral Health Services provides medication-assisted services to women and men.
+New Opportunities Inc Behavioral Health Services is a methadone treatment facility in Carroll County, Iowa.
+It is situated at 23751 Highway 30, 51401 zip.
+New Opportunities Inc Behavioral Health Services provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, New Opportunities Inc Behavioral Health Services offers family counseling, group counseling and substance use education.
+New Opportunities Inc Behavioral Health Services provides medication assisted services to women and men.

-Manning Regional Healthcare Center Recovery Center is a methadone treatment facility in Carroll County, Iowa.
+Manning Regional Healthcare Center Recovery Center is a methadone clinic in Carroll County, IA.
 It is located at 1550 6th Street, 51455 zip.
-Manning Regional Healthcare Center Recovery Center provides hospital inpatient treatment, full residential treatment and outpatient day treatment or partial hospitalization.
-Manning Regional Healthcare Center Recovery Center provides methadone/buprenorphine for pain management, buprenorphine detox and buprenorphine maintenance.
-Other than methadone treatment, Manning Regional Healthcare Center Recovery Center offers individual counseling, health education services and substance use education.
-Manning Regional Healthcare Center Recovery Center provides medication assisted treatment to women and men.
+Manning Regional Healthcare Center Recovery Center provides hospital inpatient detoxification, outpatient methadone/buprenorphine or naltrexone treatment and short-term residential treatment.
+Manning Regional Healthcare Center Recovery Center provides methadone/buprenorphine for pain management, suboxone prescription and naltrexone administration.
+Other than methadone treatment, Manning Regional Healthcare Center Recovery Center offers group counseling, individual counseling and employment counseling or training.
+Manning Regional Healthcare Center Recovery Center provides medication-assisted services to men and women.

 Treatment at a suboxone clinic in Carroll County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.